WatermelonDB Offline Sync Setup in React Native

 Who this is for

 This is for React Native builders making data-heavy or field apps that must work offline, and who want a real offline-first architecture rather than a spinner that fails when the connection drops.
+The folder-level version of that architecture is laid out in an offline-first folder architecture for Expo apps.

 Local-first, then sync